-- 19.4.1 The Certificates specified in section 19.2 shall be issued only when the Administration issuing the certificate is fully satisfied that the ship complies with the requirements of section 19.1.
-However, after 1 July 2004, for the purposes of: - .1 a ship without a Certificate, on delivery or prior to its entry or re-entry into service; - transfer of a ship from the flag of a Contracting Government to the flag of another Contracting Government; - .3 transfer of a ship to the flag of a Contracting Government from a State which is not a Contracting Government; or - a Company assuming the responsibility for the operation of a ship not previously operated by that Company;
+- 19.4.1 The certificates specified in section 19.2 shall be issued only when the Administration issuing the certificate is fully satisfied that the ship complies with the requirements of section 19.1.
+However, after [1 July 2004], for the purposes of: - .1 a ship without a certificate, on delivery or prior to its entry or re-entry into service; - .2 transfer of a ship from the flag of a Contracting Government to the flag of another Contracting Government; - .3 transfer of a ship to the flag of a Contracting Government from a State which is not a Contracting Government; or - .4 when a Company assumes the responsibility for the operation of a ship not previously operated by that Company;

-until the Certificate referred to in section 19.2 is issued, the Administration may cause an Interim International Ship Security Certificate to be issued, in a form corresponding to the model given in the appendix to this part of the Code.
+until the certificate referred to in section 19.2 is issued, the Administration may cause an Interim International Ship Security Certificate to be issued, in a form corresponding to the model given in the

+Appendix to this part of the Code.